billti/treesize/README.md

 # treesize
 Node module to enumerate subdirectory sizes

-Simply run `node .\treesize.js` from a directory of interest to see the inclusive and exclusive size of it and all its subdirectories.
+Simply run `TreeSize` from a directory of interest to see the inclusive and exclusive size of it and all its subdirectories.
+(After installing via 'npm install -g ./')

 TODO
  - [ ] Add dev dependency on `typescript` package